Antanidoss/Antanidoss.Specification/README.md

 _personRepository.GetFilter(filterByName);

 //Search by name or age
-var filterByNameOrAge = new PersonByNameFilterSpec("Anton").And(new PersonByAgeFilterSpec(20));
+var filterByNameOrAge = new PersonByNameFilterSpec("Anton").Or(new PersonByAgeFilterSpec(20));
 _personRepository.GetFilter(filterByNameOrAge);

 //Search by name and age
 var filterByNameAndAge = new PersonByNameFilterSpec("Anton").And(new PersonByAgeFilterSpec(20));
 _personRepository.GetFilter(filterByNameAndAge);
 ```
 Thus, you can connect and combine filters as much as you like.
+At the moment, you can connect filters using AND, Or, wrap filters in brackets, add a Not condition to filters